 If you don’t see the link preview you expected, or you’re encountering an error similar to the one below, this article will guide you through the most common scenarios and how you can solve them.

 The quickest test is to compare the results from Facebook, Twitter, LinkedIn, and EveryoneSocial.
-Since we all use the same industry-standard technology to scrape metadata from links, testing other social media sites can help determine where the problem lies.
+Testing other social media sites can help determine where the problem lies because we all use the same industry-standard technology to scrape metadata from links.

-1️⃣ Paste the known-good link into the Meta Sharing Debugger and select Fetch New Information if prompted.
+1️⃣ Paste the working link into the Meta Sharing Debugger and select Fetch New Information if prompted.
 Note the results.
 Then, repeat this step with the link in question.

-2️⃣ Paste the known-good link into the Twitter Card Validator and note the results.
+2️⃣ Paste the working link into the Twitter Card Validator and note the results.
 Then, repeat this step with the link in question.

-3️⃣ Paste the known-good link into the LinkedIn Post Inspector and note the results.
+3️⃣ Paste the working link into the LinkedIn Post Inspector and note the results.
 Then, repeat this step with the link in question.

-4️⃣ Inside EveryoneSocial, select Compose > Post > Link and paste a link from a known-good source.
+4️⃣ Inside EveryoneSocial, select Compose > Post > Link and paste the working link.
 Note the results.
 Then, repeat this step with the link in question.

 Understanding the results